orbitalconsortium/orbital-collection/memory-bank/progress.md

 - None currently identified

 ## Recent Achievements
-- Implemented all four main components
+- Implemented all four main components with proper package names
 - Created the orbitals-support crate with BytesTransform and Orbital traits
 - Reimplemented the container alkane as a TypeScript library
 - Created browser interface for container generation